Navigating Financial Regulatory Compliance Changes: Strategies for Risk Management

 Takeaway 3: Modeling the tone at the top and a compliance culture is critical for adapting to changes

-One of the most crucial factors in successfully navigating the evolving regulatory landscape is fostering a strong culture of compliance within the general counsel.
+One of the most crucial factors in successfully navigating the evolving regulatory compliance landscape is fostering a strong culture of compliance within the general counsel.
 This culture must be modeled and reinforced by executives and senior management, who set the tone for the entire department.

 “That’s why the tone at the top is not really a cliché, “said Valerie Baxendale.
 “It is key to how an entire organization will do legal compliance.
 Senior management can’t just pay lip service to legal compliance.
 I mean, they need to model legally compliant behavior and attitudes.”